-New Brunswick’s early railroad history begins at the McAdam NB Railroad Station, a National Historic Site and New Brunswick Provincial Heritage Place.
-This Heritage Railway Station is located in McAdam near a United States border crossing.
+New Brunswick’s early railroad history can be traced back to the McAdam NB Railroad Station, a National Historic Site and a New Brunswick Provincial Heritage Place.
+This heritage railway station is situated in McAdam, close to a United States border crossing.

-Built in 1900, this magnificent turn-of-the-century stone structure portrays a time when railroading played a critical role in the development of Canada as a nation.
+Built in 1900, the McAdam NB, Railroad Station is a magnificent turn-of-the-century stone structure that portrays a time when railroading played a critical role in the development of Canada as a nation.
 Commissioned by Canadian Pacific Railway president, Sir William Cornelius Van Horne, the chateau-style structure once serviced over 15 passenger trains a day moving people in and out of Atlantic Canada, the Eastern Seaboard States and Western Canada.